Joe-Arroyo/OperaXN-ICI/README.md

 **OPERAndo X-ray and Neutron diffraction data visualisation tool**

 **OperaXN** is a Python-based desktop application for correlating, visualising and analysing *operando* diffraction data collected by laboratory XRD, synchrotron XRD or neutron diffraction sources.
-It also includes **nexusgen**, a companion tool for generating standardised NeXus (`.nxs`) files from raw electrochemical and diffraction data to facilitate easy data sharing in machine-readable formats.
+It also includes **Nexus Generator**, a companion tool for generating standardised NeXus (`.nxs`) files from raw electrochemical and diffraction data to facilitate easy data sharing in machine-readable formats.

 ## Features